Izembek National Wildlife Refuge: Fauna

 Izembek Wilderness hosts a quarter-million migratory birds every fall, including the entire world's population of black brants and thousands of Canada and emperor geese, Steller's eiders, and various species of duck and shorebird.
 Izembek Lagoon contains one of the largest eelgrass beds in the world, providing food and shelter for the birds.
-Tundra swans live on the refuge year-round and thousands of gray, minke, and orca whales migrate along the coast.
-Hundreds of thousands of salmon spawn in the wilderness.
-Other common wildlife in the wilderness include brown bear, seal, walrus, Steller's sea lion, sea otter, and caribou from the Southern Alaska Peninsula herd.

-Mammals that roam this refuge include brown bears, red foxes and caribou.
+Izembek NWR is also host to many resident bird species, such as Tundra swans, which live on the refuge year-round.
 Raptors which prey on the many species of rodents, birds, and fish in this area include bald and golden eagles, rough-legged hawks, gyrfalcons, and Peale's peregrine falcons.
+Hundreds of thousands of salmon return to streams in the refuge each year.

+Land mammals that roam this refuge include brown bears, red foxes, wolves, and caribou from the Southern Alaska Peninsula herd.
 Marine mammals are common in the productive waters surrounding this refuge.
-Harbor seals, Steller's sea lions, and sea otters inhabit nearby coastal waters and lagoons.
+Harbor seals, Steller's sea lions, and sea otters and even walrus inhabit nearby coastal waters and lagoons.
 Harbor seals frequently haul out on sandbars in the lagoons and along the coast.
 Orcas, gray whales, and minke whales can sometimes be seen as they migrate along the shoreline and occasionally inside of Izembek Lagoon.